-I joke that finding the right amount of training for each athlete is like the three little bears' story.
+Finding the right amount of training for each athlete is like the three little bears' story.
 "The training porridge can't be too hot or too cold.
 It has to be just right".
 You should do just enough training to reach your goals.
 Not too much and not too little training is the goal.
 This is what the point of diminishing returns is all about.
-You don't want to overtrain.
+You want to avoid overtraining.

-Finding the point of diminishing return in your training will take you to a new personal best.
+Finding the point of diminishing returns in your training will take you to a new personal best.
 It will also make you a happy runner.
-Doing more than you need to do in training is a recipe for injury and burnout.
+Doing more than you need in training is a recipe for injury and burnout.

 Shouldn't I pile on the miles, tempo runs, and intervals like the champion I read about in the latest running magazine, you ask?
 Of course, the answer is a resounding no.

-The point of diminishing return is different for every runner.
-I would go so far as to say that the point of diminishing return is an immutable law of training.
+The point of diminishing returns is different for every runner.
+I would say that the point of diminishing returns is an immutable law of training.
 If you go over the edge of your limits, you won't even make it to the starting line.
 You must find the type of training that works best for you.

 Finding The Point Of Diminishing Returns Takes Time

-Finding the point of diminishing return for each runner takes careful analysis and time.
+Finding the point of diminishing returns for each runner takes careful analysis and time.

 As coaches, we have our formulas and evidence-based science training calculations.
 However, no one should rely on formulas alone.
-You have to get to know each athlete as a person and their unique personality and physiology before dispensing advice.
+You'll need to get to know each athlete as a person and their unique personality and physiology before dispensing advice.

 The Best Running Coaches Are Also Life Coaches